dhruvi0105/Hospital-Management-System/README.md

 ## Overview

 The Hospital Management System is a desktop application developed using Python's Tkinter library and SQLite for managing hospital appointments.
 This application allows users to add, update, and delete patient appointments while maintaining a log of all appointments.
+This was a basic application made for just understanding purpose.

 ## Features